 Most people don’t truly realize the enormous size of Alaska, its lack of road system, nor that with a small total population of approximately 700,000, most of the state is wilderness and rural.
 The remote and vast geography of the North Slope Borough (roughly the size of Michigan), along with the demanding and unpredictable Arctic climate made for the perfect use case.
 Successful deployment of a scalable videoconference platform in the area would be a huge win, increasing access to critical educational, counseling and health resources resulting in improved student outcomes; all while cutting costs.

 The demonstration was successful and proved the value of videoconferencing over satellite-connected networks.
 It also reinforced the need.
-The team of three that traveled to the Meade River School in the village of Atqasuk in order to be at the far-end for the test, and, true to Alaska form, ended-up getting weathered-in.
-Unexpectedly, they would wait 3 days for a flight to return them from what was intended to be a half-day trip.
+The team of three that traveled to the Meade River School in the village of Atqasuk in order to be at the far-end for the test.
+True to Alaska form, they ended-up getting weathered-in.
+Unexpectedly, they would wait three days for a flight to return them from what was intended to be a half-day trip.

 The value and potential of what we had accomplished was immediately evident to everyone on the team.
 We knew IP video solutions would change the future of education in Alaska and beyond.
 We dreamed aloud of the power and possibilities offered by connecting classrooms across the state and knew that eventually they would connect around the globe; a connection that would be life changing.